- How to report vehicle theft

 If you are purchasing an unregistered vehicle it is advisable to ascertain if the vehicle is listed as stolen or has previously been entered on the Written Off Vehicle Register.

-Also, see Licensing Services on the Department for Planning and Infrastructure website for more information about the Written Off Vehicle Register.
+Also, see the Department of Transport website for more information about written-off vehicles.

 Section 21(1) and 24(1) of the Sale of Goods Act 1895 basically says that if a person did not have lawful authority to sell a vehicle, then title remains with the original owner irrespective of how many times the property has been sold.